Master of Science

 Students may take any 5000+ graduate ATSC, BIOL, CHEM, ENVS, GEOL, GEOG with advisor approval.
 May take Environmental Science Seminar for up to 2 additional credits beyond the 2 required semesters.

-Area 3 Program Requirements (Thesis Option) Required Hours: 8-12ENVS 7000 Masters Thesis Defense
+Area 3 Program Requirements Required Hours: 12ENVS 7000 Masters Thesis Defense

 ENVS 7001 Certification Exam

-ENVS 7999 Research in Environmental Science (may be repeated for credit)*
+ENVS 7999 Research in Environmental Science (must be taken for a total of 12 hours)

 36 total hours required